Jump To the Part You Need

 The Yiwu-London rail line is the 2nd longest freight route in the world.
 The Chinese government set out a strategy aiming to boost links between Europe and China and this rail line supports the strategy.
 Targeting the former Silk Road route, this direct freight train have London become the 15th European city to become connected.

 Advantages result from the route the service takes.
 Originally starting in Yiwu, China, the service passes through Kazakhstan, Russia, Belarus, Poland, German, Belgium, France and finally London.
 Ultimately, it has created a strong infrastructure link between China and Europe.
-Other benefits include a potential economic boost in the contrasting slowing export climate.
+Other benefits include a potential economic boost in the contrasting slowing custom manufacturing climate.

 5. Xi’An-Chengdu High Speed Train

 The Chengdu high-speed line connects Xian, the Wei River Valley, Hanzhong, the Han River Valley, Guangyuan, Jiangyou and Chengdu in the Sichuan Basin.
 Tin Mountain tunnel is the longest double-track tunnel across the whole of the Chinese high-speed network.
 In total, the track spans almost 16km.
-This project is a clear testament of the Chinese government’s dedication to bring their infrastructure up to first world standards.
+This industrial design is a clear testament of the Chinese government’s dedication to bring their infrastructure up to first world standards.

 6. Baltic Pearl Project